-Stage 2: Applicants who display competence at or above Exit Level 2 in the Australian Core Skills Framework (ACSF) in both reading and numeracy will be invited to an interview, and complete a written assessment.
+Stage 2: Applicants who display competence at or above Exit Level 2 in the Australian Core Skills Framework (ACSF) in both reading and numeracy will be invited to an interview.

 To be a health services assistant you need to be responsible, physically fit, mentally alert and practical.
 You also need to be able to carry out all of the physical activities that are a part of caring for someone.

 Confirmation of your enrolment as a Health Services Assistant student is subject to the completion of a criminal history check (Fit2Work).

 For students complete vocational placement in a child related area, you will also be required to obtain a Blue Card.
 This is free for students and will be discussed at the interview stage.
 (If you have any questions about Blue Card requirements, please contact us.)

 You need to be immunised, or in the process of being vaccinated, for the following communicable diseases: